 “Viṣṇu is the Supreme Reality.
 He possesses an intrinsic feature without qualities and an intrinsic feature with qualities – yet He remains one.

 “Viṣṇu’s acintya-śakti (inconceivable potency) dispels all contradictions and easily establishes His beauty.
 (12)

 (12) Fully accepting the Supreme Lord’s special acintya-śakti, which does not establish nirviśeṣa exclusively, all opposing arguments are cast far away.

 jīva-buddhi sahajete ati alpatara

 acintya-śaktira bhāva nā kare gocara

-“By nature, the intelligence of the jīva is very small.
+“By nature, the intelligence of the jīva is very meagre.
 They cannot fathom the acintya-śakti.

 nija-buddhye cāhe eka sthāpite īśvara

 “Desiring to establish the Supreme Controller with their intelligence, they only attain partial knowledge of the lowest conception of Brahman.